mila-iqia/mila-docs/docs/Extra_compute_cc.rst

 from our group and other groups using the cluster at a given period of time.
 Please see Compute Canada's `documentation
 <https://docs.computecanada.ca/wiki/Allocations_and_resource_scheduling>`__ for
-more information on how allocations and resource scheduling.
+more information on how allocations and resource scheduling are configured for these installations.

+..
+Il est possiblement dangeureux de donner le nom de compte de Yoshua sur un site publiquement disponible.

-Table below provides as an example the allocation for ``rrg-bengioy-ad``.
+The table below provides information on the allocation for ``rrg-bengioy-ad`` for the period which spans from April 2021 to April 2022.
 Note that there are no special allocations for CPUs on Cedar and Graham and therefore jobs without GPUs should be submitted with the account ``def-bengioy``.

 +------------------------+-----------------------+--------------------------------------------------------+